|

 experiences—how

 sensations acquire characteristics, such as colors and tastes."
+YouTube by

 David Chalmers on the Hard Problem of Consciousness